trevp/tripledh/tripledh.md

 Bob is assumed to be offline, with Alice sending the first encrypted message.

-After exchanging public keys the parties calculate shared session keys which can be used to exchange mutually authenticated messages with forward secrecy, as shown below.
+After exchanging public keys the parties calculate shared session keys.
+The session keys can be used to exchange encrypted and authenticated messages with forward secrecy, as shown below.

 2.4.
 Minimal TripleDH
 -